Ecovillages in China: History

 The concept of an ecovillage was first conceptualized in Sweden at an international conference about sustainable communities in 1995.
 The Global Ecovillage Network (GEN) was also created during this same meeting as a way to build a community of sustainable villages and ecovillages from around the globe.

 Urbanization

 Multiple factors have contributed to increase interest in sustainable rural development in China.
-In response to the reforms in China of the late 70s and early 80s, the proportion of Chinese people who live in rural areas declined.
+In response to the reform and opening up, the proportion of Chinese people who live in rural areas declined.
 In particular, working-age people left to find higher-paying employment in cities, while children and elderly people remained in rural areas.
 This, in turn, led to multiple negative impacts on rural communities, including abandoned farmland and rural hollowing.
 Rural hollowing is a process whereby deteriorating structures at the center of a village are gradually abandoned and new structures are constructed at the periphery of the village.
 Ecovillages are seen as a logical step to address these issues while promoting environmental sustainability.